microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgEntitlementManagementAccessPackageAssignment.md

                       - `[EncryptionCertificateId <String>]`: Optional.
 A custom app-provided identifier to help identify the certificate needed to decrypt resource data.
                       - `[ExpirationDateTime <DateTime?>]`: Required.
 Specifies the date and time when the webhook subscription expires.
 The time is in UTC, and can be an amount of time from subscription creation that varies for the resource subscribed to.
 For the maximum supported subscription length of time, see the table below.
                       - `[IncludeResourceData <Boolean?>]`: Optional.
 When set to true, change notifications include resource data (such as content of a chat message).
                       - `[LatestSupportedTlsVersion <String>]`: Optional.
 Specifies the latest version of Transport Layer Security (TLS) that the notification endpoint, specified by notificationUrl, supports.
 The possible values are: v1_0, v1_1, v1_2, v1_3.
 For subscribers whose notification endpoint supports a version lower than the currently recommended version (TLS 1.2), specifying this property by a set timeline allows them to temporarily use their deprecated version of TLS before completing their upgrade to TLS 1.2.
 For these subscribers, not setting this property per the timeline would result in subscription operations failing.
 For subscribers whose notification endpoint already supports TLS 1.2, setting this property is optional.
-In such cases, Microsoft Graph defaults the property to v1_2.
+In such cases, Microsoft.Graph.Beta defaults the property to v1_2.
                       - `[LifecycleNotificationUrl <String>]`: Optional.
 The URL of the endpoint that receives lifecycle notifications, including subscriptionRemoved and missed notifications.
 This URL must make use of the HTTPS protocol.
                       - `[NotificationQueryOptions <String>]`: Optional.
 OData query options for specifying value for the targeting resource.
 Clients receive notifications when resource reaches the state matching the query options provided here.
 With this new property in the subscription creation payload along with all existing properties, Webhooks will deliver notifications whenever a resource reaches the desired state mentioned in the notificationQueryOptions property.
 For example, when the print job is completed or when a print job resource isFetchable property value becomes true etc.
                       - `[NotificationUrl <String>]`: Required.
 The URL of the endpoint that will receive the change notifications.
 This URL must make use of the HTTPS protocol.